PLANNING COMMISSION: December 6, 2005

 Regarding protection of the water supply and the preservation of natural resources, a concern for staff was the likelihood that the installation of boat docks along the Reservoir would result in clear cutting and disturbance of the required 200-foot vegetative buffer.
 However, based on the May 2005 survey it was determined that there is no direct correlation between disturbance to the vegetative buffer and the existence of a boat dock.
 Of the total parcels around the reservoir, 67% exhibited a buffer that was mostly intact.
 Of the 33% that had a disturbed buffer, 19% had no evidence of a boat dock.
 By comparison, 14% did have evidence of a boat dock.
 So, while there is a greater chance of buffer disturbance where docks were installed, buffer disturbance occurs whether or not boat docks are constructed.
 Interestingly, two parcels where a dock was noted with an intact vegetative buffer were the result of County staff coordination with the adjacent property owner following a violation of the buffer requirement.
 In these two situations, mitigation of the vegetative buffer was required, and resulted in an appropriate balance between allowing access to the water and establishing a functioning vegetative buffer.
 Therefore, staff does recognize that by coordinating with the adjacent property owner through the special use permit process, there is an opportunity to restore and protect the buffer as a part of the approval process for the installation of boat docks.

-Since the adjacent Neumann parcel (TMP 45-185) was in existence prior to the adoption of the Water Protection Ordinance and the resulting 200-foot vegetative buffer requirement, the existing lot improvements and lot configuration prevent the establishment of vegetation within the full width of the buffer.
-However, there is currently a narrow strip of woody vegetation and a mowed yard, and the buffer can be enhanced by eliminating a portion of the mowed area and allowing for natural regeneration of vegetation.
-Staff recommends that the existing buffer be enhanced by discontinuing the practice of mowing the area between the normal pool elevation of the Reservoir (elevation 382) and the elevation of the edge of the floodplain (elevation 390).
-This will allow the establishment of additional vegetation immediately adjacent to the water, which will provide water quality benefit.
-In addition, staff recommends that no structures such as a deck or stairs be constructed within the 200 ft. buffer, and that access paths within the buffer avoid the removal of vegetation.
+Since the adjacent Caplin parcel (TMP 45-187) was in existence prior to the adoption of the Water Protection Ordinance and the resulting 200-foot vegetative buffer requirement, the existing lot improvements and lot configuration prevent the establishment of the full width of the buffer.
+However, there is currently a buffer of woody vegetation between the normal pool elevation of the Reservoir (elevation 382) and the elevation of the edge of the floodplain (elevation 390).
+This existing vegetation does provide water quality benefit and should be preserved.
+In addition, staff recommends that no structures such as a deck or stairs be constructed within the 200-ft. buffer, and that access paths within the buffer avoid the removal of vegetation.